CSCI-442-Mines/project-3-starter/README.md

 your code output the correct output on some runs but incorrect output on other runs.

-## Development Workflow

-The performance criteria given above is based on the execution on `isengard.mines.edu`.
-However, due to limited capacity of Isengard, we suggest you establish the following workflow:

-- As with prior projects, do the initial development on your local Docker image.
-- Once you complete the initial functionality, push your changes to github.
-- Pull your repo on isengard and test for performance.
-- Either use vim/emacs on Isengard or push/pull on your local Docker image to fix problems and continue development.
+## Isengard - Tragedy of the Commons

-We STRONGLY discourage you connecting VS Code to Isengard via the ssh plugin.
-VS Code runs linters and syntax checks on Isengard, which in turn puts heavy pressure on Isengard.
-We had severe performance problems in the past, especially in the last two days of submissions.
-Therefore do as much development as you can locally.
-We won't be able to help you if you leave Isengard testing to the last days and if Isengard becomes too crowded.
+We **STRONGLY** discourage you from connecting VS Code to Isengard via the SSH plugin.
+VS Code runs linters and syntax checks on Isengard, which in turn substantially slows down Isengard.
+We have had severe performance problems in the past, especially in the two days leading up to the deadline.
+Therefore, we encourage you to avoid Isengard for development and testing, instead testing it locally, and only using Isengard for final performance testing before submitting.
+We won't be able to help you if you leave Isengard testing to the final days before the deadline and Isengard becomes too crowded.

 ## Submission Information